-- The Interoperability Standards Workgroup held 11 public meetings in FY24. - The HITAC approved and transmitted 29 recommendations to the Assistant Secretary for Technology Policy/National Coordinator in April 2024. - The recommendations: - Supported the addition of the new proposed data elements and data classes in USCDI v5 - Suggested clarifications to data elements and data classes. - Suggested level 2 data classes and elements not included in USCDI v5. - Suggested future considerations for USCDI.
+- The Interoperability Standards Workgroup held 11 public meetings in FY24. - The HITAC approved and transmitted 29 recommendations to the National Coordinator in April 2024. - The recommendations: - Supported the addition of the new proposed data elements and data classes in USCDI v5. - Suggested clarifications to data elements and data classes. - Suggested level 2 data classes and elements not included in USCDI v5. - Suggested future considerations for the USCDI.